hydroper/as3parser/docs/features.md

 };
 ```

-## Global import

-The global package (also called top-level) is imported into scope differently compared to the previous ActionScript compilers.
-This does not break compatibility and the goal is to allow overriding

 ## Plain object record type

 The compile-time `Record.<K, V>` type allows typing plain objects at compile-time.
 It is equivalent to `*`.
 The `K` type must be `String` or `Number`.